ubnetdef/lockdown-website/content/about.md

 Lockdown is scheduled for **April 30, 2022 from 10:00AM to 4:30PM**.
 A schedule of events is located [here](/schedule).

 ### Where is it hosted?
-Lockdown is hosted online/in person by the University at Buffalo.
+Lockdown is hosted online for remote competitors, and also in person at the University at Buffalo, Jacobs Management Center, Room B20.
+Directions can be found [here](/directions).

 ### Do I need to do anything?
 You can register your team [here](https://forms.gle/1hexoUxkg81TaYQq9).